crate/crate/docs/general/user-defined-functions.rst

    :ref:`snapshot-restore` can't be used to backup functions, because snapshots contain table data only.

+.. _udf-supported-types:

 Supported types
 ===============

-Function arguments and return values can be any supported :ref:`data-types`.
+Function arguments and return values can be any supported :ref:`data types
-The values passed into a function must strictly correspond to the specified argument data types.
+<data-types>`.
+The values passed into a function must strictly correspond to
+the specified argument data types.

 ..
 NOTE::

     The value returned by the function will be casted to the return type provided in the definition if required.
 An exception will be thrown if the cast is not successful.

+.. _udf-overloading:

 Overloading
 ===========